microsoft/onnxruntime/js/README.md

 ### Generating Document

+This section describes how to generate latest document for ONNX Runtime Web.

+The document contains information about WebGL backend operator support.
+It should align with the operator resolve rules in code and spec definition from ONNX.

-Use command `npm run build:doc` to generate the latest documents.
+In folder `<ORT_ROOT>/js/web`, use command `npm run build:doc` to generate the latest documents.

 ### Distribution